hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 spheres.
 </span>

-But show me a culture without register, slang, and other sociolinguistic variance, and I will show you a lazy lexicologist.
+But show me a culture without register, slang, and other forms of sociolinguistic variance, without culture-specific neologisms, formalities, and local colour, and I will show you a sloppy lexicologist.

 Culture and language partially adapt and create each other, co-evolving to serve the